-- 5.1 The Trustees, as Charity Trustees, have control of the Charity and its property and funds. - 5.2 The minimum number of Trustees shall be not less than five, and the maximum number of Trustees shall be determined by the Members at the AGM, but unless and until so fixed, there shall be no maximum number. - 5.3 Until the conclusion of the 2023 AGM the Trustees shall be:

-to fill a vacancy; or
+- 5.1 The Trustees, as Charity Trustees, have control of the Charity and its property and funds. - The minimum number of Trustees shall be not less than five, and the maximum number of Trustees shall be determined by the Members at the AGM, but unless and until so fixed, there shall be no maximum number. - 5.3 The Trustees shall be elected by the Members.
+The election and (where relevant) re-election of the Trustees shall be conducted in accordance with such regulations as the Trustees may from time to time prescribe, in accordance with Article 7.2.2(c). - The Trustees shall have the power at any time to co-opt any Member of the Charity, or in exceptional circumstances, any other person, to serve as a Co-opted Trustee, either: - 5.4.1 to fill a vacancy; or but so that the total number of Trustees shall not at any time exceed [15% of the total number of Trustees or] any maximum number fixed in accordance with these Articles.

-as an addition to the existing Trustees,
+5.4.2 as an addition to the existing Trustees,